Jbyford89/Jbyford89/README.md

 - Bash
 - Python
 - Network Fundamentals
+- ELK Stack
+- Docker/Ansible
 -
 - I currently work as a Human Resource/Hiring Manager.
-Over the last 2 years I have built up my skills in programming with python, learning bash, and diving into cybersecurity.
-I am looking to take my CompTIA Sec+ exam to obtain my Sec+ certification within the next year.
+Over the last 2 years I have built my skills in programming with python, learning bash, and diving into cybersecurity.
+I am looking to take my CompTIA Sec+ exam to obtain my Security+ certification.
 -
 - Skills I have learned include but not limited to:
 - Bash scripting,